MajicDesigns/MD_YM2413/README.md

 # MD_YM2413

-The SN76489 Digital Complex Sound Generator (DCSG) is a TTL-compatible programmable sound generator chip from Texas Instruments.
-It provides:
-- 3 programmable square wave tone generators (122Hz to 125kHz)
-- 1 noise generator (white noise and periodic noise at 3 different frequencies)
-- 16 different volume levels
-- Simultaneous sounds
+The YM2413, OPLL, is a cost-reduced FM synthesis sound chip manufactured by Yamaha Corporation and based on their YM3812 (OPL2).

+The simplifications mean that the YM2413 can only play one user-defined instrument at a time, with an additional 15 read-only hard-coded instrument profiles available.
+The IC can operate as 9 channels of instruments or 6 channels with melodic instruments and 5 with percussion instruments.

+Its main historical application was the generation of music and sound effects in microprocessor systems.
+It was extensively used in early game consoles, arcade games, home computers and low-cost synthesizer keyboards.

-This library implements functions that manage the sound and noise generation interface to the SN76489 IC through a clean API encapsulating the basic functionality provided by the hardware.
+This library implements functions that manage the sound and noise generation interface to the YM2413 IC through a clean API encapsulating the basic functionality provided by the hardware.

-Additionally, the library provides programmable ADSR envelope management of the sounds produced, allowing a more versatile sound output with minimal programming effort.

 [Library Documentation](https://majicdesigns.github.io/MD_YM2413/)